metablockshq/metablocks.world/content/guideChapters/thinking-in-meta-blocks.md

 > Attribute or Metadata updates are a one way street and potentially harmful.
 What happens if a smart contract bug accidentally wipes the metadata on your NFT?

 The attribute upgrades are also not tradable on the existing infrastructure.
 By considering components to be NFTs that never change, it becomes easier to "compose" characters.

+In the next chapter we'll understand the upgrade model and introduce some protocol specific terminology.